crusher-dev/docsv2/docs/setting-up/github.md

 We require you to link your github repo to your Crusher project,

-- Go to project Settings -> Integration
+- Go to Project settings -> Integration
 - Click connect in github integration

 <img src="https://i.imgur.com/MxcfD6R.png"/>